 - In heavy traffic, drive in the center or left lane to free up the right lane for merging vehicles.

 - If your vehicle becomes disabled, pull off the road as far as possible.
 Enable flashers, raise your hood, and then return to the vehicle and lock your doors.
 If someone stops to help you, ask to phone for assistance; never get into someone’s vehicle.

 - In a construction zone, reduce speed, follow signs, and maintain space surrounding your vehicle.

 - If a toll booth’s signals are green, it’s open.
 When exiting the booth, scan traffic surrounding you to find an opportunity to merge.

-Contact Lynch Law Firm If You were Injured in a Failure-to-Yield Accident
+Contact Lynch Law Firm, PC If You were Injured in a Failure-to-Yield Accident

 Motorists, pedestrians and bicyclists injured in right of way accidents may have a legal case for compensation.
 Working with a right of way accident lawyer will give you the best chance at recovery.

-Our knowledgeable attorneys are well-versed in right of way laws and will use in-depth investigative techniques to support your injury claim, holding at-fault drivers responsible for their failure to yield.
+Our New Jersey personal injury lawyers are well-versed in right of way laws and will use in-depth investigative techniques to support your injury claim, holding at-fault drivers responsible for their failure to yield.

-Contact Lynch Law Firm today for a free, no obligation consultation.
+Contact Lynch Law Firm, PC today for a free, no obligation consultation.
 We will review the details of your claim and will not charge you for anything unless we recover compensation for you.